makerdao/developer.makerdao.com/dai/1/index.md

 to cover the outstanding debt, the supply of collateral wrapper tokens is expanded to cover any shortfall.

-It is by ensuring that all new `dai` is issued against backing collateral at 1:1 target rate [^i] that the USD value of backing collateral is always within safe parameters, that the system seeks to maintain equilibrium.
+Note: Collateral holders can see their claim on the pool fall in value in situations where the system has to cover any forced liquidations with a negative debt ratio.
+Collateral holders in Dai 1.0 therefore carry the responsability of backing the system through periods of volatility as well as having the opportunity to profit when the system is healthy.

 ### Dai Users

-For users seeking stability, the easiest way to obtain dai is to buy it on the open market from cryptocurrecy exchanges.
+For those seeking stability, the easiest way to obtain dai is to buy it on the open market from cryptocurrecy exchanges.
 Regular users of Dai can use it as money without having to interact with the advanced mechanics of the Dai Stablecoin System.
 From their point of view, Dai is just another cryptocurrency